Updated March 24, 2023

 Key differences between Inner Join vs Outer Join

 1. Inner joins work only when there is a matching condition.
-If any column of both the tables are matching, then inner join will combine the entries.
+If any column of both the tables is matching, then inner join will combine the entries.
 Whereas outer join combines the entries even when there are no matching columns.
 In this case, the outer join combines all the entries of the column.

 3. While considering the Venn diagram, the inner join gives the result of the intersection of two tables.
 Outer join gives the result of the union of two tables.
 If two tables A and B are considered, an inner join is the intersection of A and B while the outer join is the union of A and B.

 4. Inner join does not have any type.
 Outer join has left outer join, right outer join, and full outer join.
 Left outer join is used to combine the tables on the left side, the right outer join is used to combine the entries from the right table and full outer join combines the tables entirely.

 5. A record with a related ID should exist in the resulting table for inner join.
 This shows the output with the related data.
 For outer join, the related ID is not needed.
 Outer join gives output in a way that the entire table is visible for the full join.
 This, in turn, gives a larger result.